 2: Spectacular view of Alster in “republic’s best house”

-The PIERDREI aims to attract both hotel guests and people in the new suburb KPTN (pronounced captain) being built between Sandtorkai and Tokio Street in Hafencity.
+The PIERDREI aims to attract both local and international hotel guests as well as people in the new suburb KPTN (pronounced captain) being built between Sandtorkai and Tokiostrasse in Hafencity.
 The three-star, superior design hotel has 212 rooms and is due to open in late 2017.
 The team will reveal the hotel’s special concept early in 2017.
-Many surprises are likely in view of the five-strong team of operators including Kai Hollmann, a hotelier, Professor Norbert Aust of Schmidts Tivoli, Frederik and Gerrit Braun and Sebastian Drechsler of Miniatur Wunderland.
+Many surprises are likely, according to the five-strong team of operators including Kai Hollmann, a hotelier, Professor Norbert Aust of Schmidts Tivoli, Frederik and Gerrit Braun and Sebastian Drechsler of Miniatur Wunderland.
 The hotel features a “port stage” for concerts, plays and readings and a special creative area for children is being planned as well.
 Dreimets will design PIERDREI’s interior.
 Hollmann has already collaborated with them in his 25hours hotels and Superbuden hotels.

 4: Historic atmosphere meets high-tech